redhead/diploma-thesis/Axon Framework.md

 ### Summary and framework selection

 Since CQRS and event sourced applications are not very common in the Java world, not many frameworks exist.
-In the search for these frameworks on the Internet, I focused on projects that aim to be used by many users (not a sample or "playground" project of one author) with good documentation and active development.
+In the search for these frameworks on the Internet, I focused on projects that aim to be used by many users (not sample or "playground" projects of one author) with good documentation and active development.
 The three frameworks I found that were worth to study are described above.

 EventStore2 and Jdon both use actor model **reference** and reactive approach for concurrent execution, where Akka seems to dominate the Java (and Scala) world in that matter nowadays.
-As I would very much like to get into reactive programming in Akka, the two frameworks were found unconvincing to be chosen for the refactoring.
+Even though I would very much like to get into reactive programming in Akka, the two frameworks were found unconvincing to be chosen for the refactoring.

 EventStore2 is actively developed but does not provide any other support (as in the documentation, forums, mailing lists or website) and it also lacks user base.
 On the contrary, Jdon Framework didn't lack these things but it seems to have completely stopped the development without any message to the users, and there are even no responses to new issues.